-The first job of the Farm Truck! was to keep peace between neighbors (by showing, not telling them, that we’re considerate) as well as maintain access to our land.
+The first job of the Farm Truck! was to help us be good neighbors (by showing, not just saying, that we’re considerate) while maintaining access to our own land as well.
 The truck has been essential in hauling tons of gravel to establish the surface on that portion of road that was becoming unstable.

 The part of the driveway that isn’t shared needs more than gravel, so our second big “move” (or large purchase) is hiring the excavator to grade, “crown,” and gravel a permanent driveway to our homesite.

 Find Your Own First Move

 Maybe you already have a truck and a driveway.
 Figuring out your own first steps into settling land can be intimidating, and you often won’t end up where you start.

 To demonstrate, our first-quarter list initially looked like this: